 According to Dr. Winkelman, the need for telehealth counseling skills “is not going anywhere,” and “offers the opportunity for clients to get counseling services that they wouldn’t otherwise take advantage of.”
 To be an inclusive mental health professional, it’s important to utilize a variety of strategies and technologies to make counseling possible for everyone.

 Logan Winkelman, Ph.D., LPC-S, NCC, is an Assistant Professor and Program Director for the Master of Science in Clinical Mental Health Counseling Program at Texas Tech University Health Sciences Center.
 She has worked in higher education for the past 9+ years.
-Her scholarly interests include access to mental health and wellness resources through telehealth, emotional intelligence, biofeedback, as well as aging and longevity topics.
+Her scholarly interests include access to mental health and wellness resources through telehealth, emotional intelligence, and biofeedback, as well as aging and longevity topics.
 To learn more about, Dr. Winkelman or the Texas Tech Master of Science in Clinical Mental Health Counseling Program, you can visit the counseling homepage.